appseconnect/docs/_posts/Documentation Standard V1.0.md

 *	Only 3 levels should be shown, which are Heading 1, Heading 2, Heading 3, and Subtitle as illustrated in this document
 *	It should be printed on a separate page with the list of Appendices at the bottom.

-The Font Style, Font Type, and Font Size that should be used while automatically generating \ the TOC is given in Section 2.2.10 of this document
+The Font Style, Font Type, and Font Size that should be used while automatically generating from the TOC

 ### 2.2.5	Circulation Details of Process and Project Documents